Bikatr7/Kudasai/lib/gui/HUGGING_FACE_README.md

 ## **Translator**<a name="translator"></a>

-Kudasai supports 3 different translation methods at the moment, OpenAI's GPT, Google's Gemini, and DeepL.
+Kudasai supports 4 different translation methods at the moment, OpenAI's GPT, Google's Gemini  & Google Translate, and DeepL.

 For OpenAI, you'll need an API key, you can get one [here](https://platform.openai.com/docs/api-reference/authentication).
 This is a paid service with no free tier.